 If you like this, go ahead and follow on FB to see more videos like that.

 IMPORTANCE OF BOARD GAMES IN A NUTSHELL:

-Board games are highly beneficial to us all, especially to young kids.
+Cooperative board games are highly beneficial to us all, especially to young kids.
 Not only do you have the benefit of just spending some screen-free, distraction-free time as a family, there are a lot of other good things that kids get when they play board games.

 - improved logical reasoning